Venezia Santa Lucia railway station: History

 Construction of Santa Lucia railway station began in 1860 under the Austrian Empire.
 In order to make room for both the station building and its forecourt, a convent and the Church of Santa Lucia were demolished in 1861.
 The station in turn took up the name of this church.

 The current station building is one of the few modernist buildings facing the Grand Canal.
 It is the result of a series of plans started up by the rationalist architect Angiolo Mazzoni in 1924 and developed by him over the next decade.

 In 1934, a contest for a detailed design for the current station was won by Virgilio Vallot.
 Between 1936 and 1943, Mazzoni and Vallot collaborated on the construction of the station building; Mazzoni also designed the train hall.
 The final implementation, however, was undertaken only after the Second World War.
 In 1952, the station was completed on a design which had been developed by another architect, Paul Perilli.

+In 1994 the former goods yard directly to the south west of the station which had been closed in the 1970s and used intermittently as a rail yard ever since was redeveloped to provide extra capacity resulting in 8 extra platforms increasing the total number of platforms from 15 to 23.

 In November 2009, work began on the renovation of Santa Lucia station.
 The renovation programme would include improvements to the use of spaces and the flow of internal transit.
 In addition, certain architectural elements would be recovered and restored; the atrium would be altered to house several retail spaces.
 This project was completed in 2012 with a cost of 24 million euros.

 Features

 As the current station building is low and wide, it does not dominate its surroundings.
 The flanks of its façade are decorated with Venetian lions.
 Behind the façade, there is a sizeable main hall with ticketing facilities, shops, offices and luggage storage facilities.
-The main hall also leads to the station's 16 platforms.
+The main hall also leads to the station's 15 internal platforms.
+Platforms 16–23 are situated outside in the redeveloped goods yard directly to the south east of the station.